burger icon

 The money side: limits, currency, playing the numbers

 • Dealing in AUD?
 No drama-deposit from a tenner, though banking methods can nudge the rules.
 Want to cash out?
-Expect to swap at least 32 bucks for your first payout, but big bank transfers need $160+.
-Weird, but that's how the cookie crumbles.
+Be ready for the strict limits mentioned earlier.

 • Aud, Euro, USD, Bitcoin, USDT-you choose.
 AUD’s the home base for us, at least.

-The platform auto-updates exchange rates live, so you're not getting gouged by a back-alley swapper.
+The platform auto-updates exchange rates live, so you’re not getting gouged by a back-alley swapper, but keep those withdrawal ceilings in mind if you hit a jackpot.

 VIP perks and perks for go-big types